-(ii) "Type B Account"

-Mainly applicable to large scale waste producers who use PWCs' RCVs without rear compactors for waste collection (i.e., premises that generate a large amount of daily waste, e.g., large-scale facilities, factories, shopping malls, etc.).
+(ii) "Type B Account" - Mainly applicable to large scale waste producers who use PWCs' RCVs without rear compactors for waste collection (i.e., premises that generate a large amount of daily waste, e.g., large-scale facilities, factories, shopping malls, etc.).
 When applying for a "Type B Account", the applicant is required to pay a deposit according to the required number of chits issued under the MSW Charging Scheme (hereinafter referred to as "e-chits").
 Upon approval of the application, "Type B Account" holders can hire vehicles registered under "Type A Accounts" to dispose of waste at the waste disposal facilities.
-The drivers of the relevant vehicles are required to present the "e-Chits" provided by the above-mentioned "Type B Account" holders upon entering the waste disposal facilities to allow the weighbridge computer systems to record the "gate-fee" direct in the accounts of the "Type B Account" holders via monthly statements afterwards.
+The drivers of the relevant vehicles are required to present the "e-Chits" provided by the above-mentioned "Type B Account" holders upon entering the waste disposal facilities to allow the weighbridge computer systems to record the "gate-fee" direct in the accounts of the "Type B Account" holders so that the relevant fees can be charged direct to the "Type B Account" holders via monthly statements afterwards.
 "E-Chits" are only applicable to "Type B Accounts".

-According to the legislation18, a RCV shall not dispose of waste at a waste disposal facility unless the registered owner of the vehicle is registered as a "Type A Account" holder for that waste disposal facility and the vehicle is registered for the
+According to the legislation18, a RCV shall not dispose of waste at a waste disposal facility unless the registered owner of the vehicle is registered as a "Type A Account" holder for that waste disposal facility and the vehicle is registered for the purpose of disposing of waste at the relevant waste disposal facility.
+If the relevant waste is disposed of on behalf of a "Type B Account" holder, the "Type B Account" holder must have also registered for the waste disposal facility.
+Any person who contravenes the above regulations commits an offence and is liable to a fine at level 6 (\$100,000).